LEANNA MAE .ORG

 • Time frame of services – How early can they hire you?
 When do your services end?

 • On-call availability – When does your on-call period start?
+For most of us, we go on call at 36 weeks.

 • Duration of shift – How many hours in a row can you or will you work?
 Do you want to mention allowing small breaks for food?
 Is there a time limit for max amount of hours you’ll support a birth?
+Mine says that after 12 hours of work, I may take a break.
+I do not put a limit on the overall time I provide services.

 • Inability to provide services – What happens if the hospital won’t let you in?
 Will you offer virtual support or refund?
 Mention your sick policy here.